Wormhole Essentials:

 - instead of JS or J-Space, some people say WS or w-space, for wormhole space. some also say they "live in a wormhole" or suchlike

-- to me, this unnecessarily muddles two distinct concepts: star systems and wormholes
+- to me, this unnecessarily muddles two distinct concepts: planetary systems and wormholes

 - every "place" in EVE (apart from Abyssal Deadspace) is a system, and no system is also a wormhole (a wormhole is a transient gatelike object)